 We periodically engage in evaluations of potential acquisitions and start-up facilities.
 The success of our growth strategy depends, in part, on selecting strategic acquisition candidates at attractive prices and identifying strategic start-up locations.
 We expect to face competition for acquisition candidates, which may limit the number of acquisition opportunities and lead to higher acquisition costs.
 We may not have the financial resources necessary to consummate any acquisitions or to successfully open any new facilities in the future or the ability to obtain the necessary funds on satisfactory terms.
 Any future acquisitions or the opening of new facilities may result in significant transaction expenses and risks associated with entering new markets in addition to the integration and consolidation risks described above.
 We may also be subject to claims by third parties related to the operations of these businesses prior to our acquisition and by sellers under the terms of our acquisition agreements.
-We may not have sufficient management, financial and other resources to integrate any such future acquisitions or to successfully operate our consolidated company.
+We may not have sufficient management, financial and other resources to integrate any such future acquisitions or to successfully operate new locations and we may be unable to profitably operate our consolidated company.